 How did you get into so much debt?

 I was in trouble already when our second son was born and I couldn’t cope.
-I had a credit card from a retailer that I had purchased items on a interest free scheme, plus I had a loan.
+I had a credit card from a retailer that I had purchased items on an interest-free scheme, plus I had a loan.
 Then all of a sudden things got out of control.
 We were living in an apartment close to work in Sydney.

 With rising rent costs, bills and living outside our means, I jumped at the chance of a no interest balance credit card swap.

-This didn’t work in my favour with the bank only accepting half the amount so I put the other half with another bank.
-I stupidly didn’t cut the cards and once again I lost control with my debt totaling over $30k.
+This didn’t work in my favour with the bank only accepting half the amount so I put the other half in another bank.
+I stupidly didn’t cut the cards and once again I lost control with my debt totalling over $30k.

 How did being in debt affect your life?